1911 Auckland Rugby League season: Representative season

 It featured a representative programme in August and September where Auckland played nine matches including two against the New Zealand side.
 They won eight and lost one.
 Their first match saw them lose to New Zealand however they rattled off consecutive wins against New Zealand (6 weeks later), Wellington, Lower Waikato, Hawke's Bay, Nelson, Taranaki, Hawke's Bay Māori, and a Country team from Waihi & Rotorua.

 Myers Cup (first grade championship)

 Eighteen regular season matches were played before the final on 16 September where City Rovers defeated Ponsonby United 36 to 15 to retain the title which they had won in 1910.

 First Grade competition

 Statistics

-There were 19 first grade games played with 132 tries, 60 conversions, and 11 penalties.
+A total of 19 first-grade games were played, resulting in 132 tries, 60 conversions, and 11 penalties.
 The average number of points per game was 28.4, with 6.95 tries per game.
-With 60 conversions from 132 attempts the successful percentage was 45.5.
-These were all significant increases from the previous season where 10 less points had been scored per game.
+With 60 successful conversions from 132 attempts, the success rate was 45.5%.
+All of these figures represented significant increases from the previous season, when 10 fewer points were scored per game.